TheNextGuy32/peace-of-westfalia/rules.md

 Place 1 control marker for each Catholic Principality inside the Religious Upheaval Bag.
 Draw 2 control markers in a 5-6 Player game, 3 in a 7-8 Player game.
 All provinces from drawn Principalities convert to Protestantism.

 Each Catholic non-Foreign Power Player rolls a D6.
-On a 1-3, one of the Player’s provinces of his choice converts to Protestantism.
-A player’s capital may not be converted this way; it only converts when the Player converts.
+On a 1-3, one of the Player's provinces of his choice converts to Protestantism.
+A player's capital may not be converted this way; it only converts when the Player converts.

 During Rounds 4-6: